NSW schools: mandatory from Term 1, 2027

 How it works

-Friendly Schools is delivered in three concrete pillars: a survey to benchmark where you’re at, modules to teach the curriculum, and coaching to embed the framework.
-Every pillar was validated in the OASIS research project (2021–2025) at The Kids Research Institute Australia — we’re scaling what the research showed works.
+Friendly Schools is delivered in three critical components: a survey to benchmark where your school is at, modules to implement the curriculum, and staff coaching to embed the framework.
+Each component was validated as part of the OASIS research project (2021–2025) at The Kids Research Institute Australia — we’re scaling what the research showed works.

 1 · Surveys